zipit145/sample-ui/README.md

 -Create a single page that displays a list of items.<br />
 -Use React Bootstrap.<br />
 -Add one responsive layout change via bootstrap.<br />
--Clicking one item selects it and applies a visual indication that it is selected.<br />
--Page has two buttons, "add item" and "delete selected item".<br />
+-Page has two buttons, "add item" and "delete selected item".
+Delete button is added to each item.<br />
 -"add item" launches a react bootstrap modal with a webform to fill out, upon submission new item is added to list and modal closes.<br />
+-Clicking delete button on an item removes it from the list.<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).